 Firepots are advertised as decorative and functional additions to outdoor spaces.
-They are supposed to be attractive accessories to outdoor gatherings as well as act as an insect repellant.
+They are supposed to be attractive accessories to outdoor gatherings and act as an insect repellant.
 Firepots, and their corresponding fuel gel, are marketed as “people safe” and the “cleanest and safest fuel you can buy.”
-However, despite the outward facade of innocuous backyard ornament, users of these products are reporting second and third degree burns and disfigurements from exploding firepots and fuel spills related to the products.
+However, despite the outward façade of innocuous backyard ornaments, users of these products are reporting second and third degree burns and disfigurements from exploding firepots and fuel spills related to the products.

 Many of the firepots boast a design that, while aesthetically pleasing, is unstable and consequently highly susceptible to tipping.
 When the firepot tips over, its open reservoir spills the burning hot gel.
 The fuel gel, sold for use with the firepots, is a volatile, highly flammable liquid with vapor denser than that of propane.
-Despite the obviously dangerous chemical properties of these fuel gels, the product does not adequately warn of safety procedures related to use of the gel.
-This gel has been compared to napalm and once it adheres to skin or clothing it is virtually impossible to wipe off – the flaming hot gel simply continues to burn leaving its victim and bystanders helpless.
+Despite the obviously dangerous chemical properties of these fuel gels, the product does not adequately warn of the related safety procedures.
+This gel has been compared to napalm.
+Once it adheres to skin or clothing it is virtually impossible to wipe off – the flaming hot gel simply continues to burn, leaving victims and bystanders helpless.

 Firepots and gels are quickly being removed from the shelves they used to line.
 Illinois Attorney General, Lisa Madigan, recently issued a consumer alert related to a recall of the dangerous products by the federal Consumer Product Safety Commission.
 Madigan warned “Illinois consumers should immediately stop using fuel gels in light of [the] recall.”